Maison entiÚre·HÎte professionnel

 Bunk Bedroom: Accessible from the lounge, this cozy room contains full-size bunk beds, ideal for children, and heated by a radiator.

 Kitchen: Modern and well-equipped; includes dishwasher, fridge, standalone freezer, washing machine, microwave, electric hob and oven.
 Generously stocked with china and cookware.
+Tea, coffee and sugar are provided.
 Essentials like tea towels, cleaning supplies and washing powder are provided.

 1st Floor: Double and a twin bedrooms, both furnished with comfy beds draped in fresh cotton linens.
 Both rooms, the corridor, and the bathroom are heated.
 The bathroom comprises a bath with an overhead shower, with towels and loo rolls provided.